AlonBru/toDoList/README.md

   - List area to view, interact with tasks
   - storage area for storage functions
 - Hover explanations:
   - When the mouse points on a UI element, it displays text.
   - This text provides a brief explanation for what the button does.
-- Visually oriented design